lfazio/rust-in-c/README.md

 This is just a project for fun.

-# Rust-like structures
+# Rust-like structures for C development

 It is a mimic of structures used in the [Rust language](https://www.rust-lang.org).
 I've found them useful and practical for C development.
 This can be improved with other structures used in `rust`.

+It is clearly a `try for fun` to mimic another language.

-It is plain `c11`.
+> It is plain `c11`.

 ## Option

-This structure is used in the [Rust language](https://www.rust-lang.org) and allows to return Some or None values.
+`Option` is used in the [Rust language](https://www.rust-lang.org) and allows to return Some or None values.

 ```c
 #include <rs/Rust.h>